Corner states, hinge states and Majorana modes in SnTe nanowires: Majorana modes in the presence of superconductivity

 This is the strong topological invariant of 1D superconductors belonging to the class D. In fully gapped 1D superconductors the $\nu_{sc}=1$ phase supports unpaired Majorana zero modes localized at the end of the wire.

 The Hamiltonian (\ref{SC-Ham}) also satisfies an inversion symmetry

 The product of $C^{sc}$ and $I^{sc}(k_z)$ is an antiunitary chiral operator, which allows to perform another unitary transformation on the Hamiltonian, so that in the new basis the Hamiltonian $H_{V}^{sc}(k_z)$ is antisymmetric at all values of $k_z$ and ${\rm Pf} H^{sc}_V(k_z) \in \mathbb{R}$ (see Appendix \ref{sec:inv-bulkMajo}).
-Therefore, we can define an inversion-symmetry protected $\mathbb{Z}_2$ topological invariant for all values of $k_z$ as
+Therefore, consistently with classification of gapless topological phases \cite{Zhao16}, we can define an inversion-symmetry protected $\mathbb{Z}_2$ topological invariant for all values of $k_z$ as

 If this invariant changes as a function of $k_z$ there must necessarily be a gap closing.
 Thus, it enables the possibility of a topological phase supporting inversion-symmetry protected gapless bulk Majorana modes.
+Here, we use the term Majorana in the same way as it is standardly used in the physics literature, such as Refs. \cite{Cham10,*Bee14}, so that it can be used to refer to all Bogoliubov quasiparticles in superconductors.
 In the presence of inversion symmetry the protection of the gapless Majorana bulk modes is similar to the Weyl points in Weyl semimetals: They can only be destroyed by merging them in a pairwise manner.
-The experimental signature of the Majorana bulk modes is the quantized thermal conductance in ballistic wires.
+The experimental signature of the Majorana bulk modes in ballistic wires is quantized thermal conductance $G_{\rm th}=(G_0/2) \sum_n T_n$ in units of thermal conductance quantum $G_0=\pi^2 k_B^2 T/(3h)$, because for ballistic wires with length larger than the decay length of the gapped modes the transmission eigenvalues for the gapless (gapped) modes are $T_n=1$ ($T_n=0$) and the number of gapless Majorana bulk modes (apart from phase transitions) is always even.
 Such kind of quantized thermal conductance is generically expected in ballistic wires in the normal state, but the appearance of quantized thermal conductance in superconducting wires is an exceptional property of this topological phase and it is not accompanied by quantized electric conductance.

 It turns out that (see Appendix \ref{sec:twopfaffians})

 This means that in the presence of inversion symmetry the nontrivial topological invariant $\nu_{sc}=1$ always leads to a change of $\nu_I (k_z)$ between $k_z=0$ and $k_z=\pi$.
 Thus, in the presence of inversion symmetry there cannot exist fully gapped topologically nontrivial superconducting phase supporting Majorana end modes, but instead $\nu_{sc}=1$ guarantees the existence of topologically nontrivial phase supporting gapless Majorana bulk modes.
 To get localized zero-energy Majorana end modes it is necessary to break the inversion symmetry.